HSLdevcom/digitransit-site/pages/en/developers/apis/5-api-faq/index.md

 ### How do I know if a vehicle can be boarded from a specific stop?

 > Check field `pickupType` of the `stoptime`. `pickupType` will be `NONE` for trips that cannot be boarded from the specific stop.
-Usually `pickupType: NONE` indicates that the stop is the final stop of a pattern, but there are stops in the middle of a pattern that are only used for dropoffs.
+Usually `pickupType: NONE` indicates that the stop is the final stop of a pattern, but in some cases there are stops in the middle of a pattern that are only used for dropoffs.
 With the query below, you can list trips that use the stop and whether the vehicle can be boarded from that stop.

 ```
 {